Feeling sick in the evening often results from digestion issues, stress buildup, blood sugar dips, or dehydration throughout the day.

 Why Do I Feel Sick In The Evening From Dehydration?

-Mild dehydration from insufficient water intake during the day can trigger headaches, fatigue, and nausea by evening.
+Mild dehydration from insufficient water intake during the day can trigger headaches, fatigue, dizziness, and nausea by evening.
 Staying hydrated helps prevent these symptoms and reduces the chances of feeling sick as your body signals its need for fluids.

 Why Do I Feel Sick In The Evening Because of Acid Reflux?